ArchipelagoMW/Archipelago/worlds/sc2wol/docs/setup_en.md

 Make sure you have StarCraft 2 installed using Wine and you have followed the [Installation Procedures](#installation-procedures) to add the Archipelago maps to the correct location.
 You will not need to copy the .dll files.
 If you're having trouble installing or running StarCraft 2 on Linux, I recommend using the Lutris installer.

-Copy the following into a .sh file, replacing the values of **WINE** and **SC2PATH** variables to the relevant locations, as well as updating the path to the Archipelago client, if it is not in the same folder as the script.
+Copy the following into a .sh file, replacing the values of **WINE** and **SC2PATH** variables to the relevant locations, as well as setting **PATH_TO_ARCHIPELAGO** to the directory containing the AppImage if it is not in the same folder as the script.

 ```sh
 # Let the client know we're running SC2 in Wine